 Assessment of Hypothalamic: Pituitary-Adrenal (HPA) Function

-HPA axis should be assessed if the patient has received systemic corticosteroids for more than 2 consecutive weeks or more than 3 cumulative weeks in the last 6 months or Patient has persistent symptoms of adrenal suppression.
+HPA axis should be assessed if the patient has received systemic corticosteroids for more than 2 consecutive weeks or more than 3 cumulative weeks in the last 6 months [WHAT DOSE?] or Patient has persistent symptoms of adrenal suppression.
 Screening is done by Measuring early morning salivary cortisol after tapering off dose of cortisol.
 If morning cortisol is normal, but the patient has symptoms of adrenal suppression, perform a low-dose ACTH stimulation test to confirm the diagnosis.
 Consider endocrinology referral for confirmation of diagnosis.

 Assessment of Growth (Children and Adolescents)